ellioseven/writing/next-ssr-retrospectices/index.md

 - Apollo cache key optimisation is vital
 - Use style components props "very sparingly"
 - Memory outside a component is retained over requests
+- End to end tests with a mock server
+- End to end tests on production build
 - Never expose secrets